 Make sure you do not use 'Shrink to fit' function when setting your printer property because the function may change the specific location on the paycheck, thus causing difficulties for banks to scan.
 The bank often processes the check manually, though you may be charged if the problem continues.

-4. How to avoid payroll penalty?
+How do I avoid a payroll penalty?

 The IRS and the States assess penalties when the payroll tax deposit amount is short or late.